mrjackwills/mealpedant_backup_pi/README.md

 </p>

 <p align="center">
-	A simple backup service for mealpedant to a local device that, powered by <a href='https://www.staticpi.com' target='_blank' rel='noopener noreferrer'>staticpi.com</a>
+	A simple backup service for mealpedant to a local device, powered by <a href='https://www.staticpi.com' target='_blank' rel='noopener noreferrer'>staticpi.com</a>
 </p>

 <p align="center">